 Pentax AF280-T

 This flash has been in Pentax's line-up for years and is still worth getting.
 It uses the older analog-protocol for TTL metering (so it works with my 645 medium format camera) and can be switched into manual or standard auto-flash mode (for my MX and K2 film cameras).
-The MZ-S is backward compatible with it, too :-)
+In Automatic mode, using its own built-in sensor, it also works with the K10D and K20D.

 Filters, etc.